-The objective of the SNMP is to manage salts and nutrients from all sources "… on a basin-wide or watershed-wide basis in a manner that ensures attainment of water quality objectives and protection of beneficial uses."
-The SNMP will eventually be adopted by the LARWQCB as a Basin Plan Amendment.
-The SNMP will include the following:
+The objective of the SNMP is to manage salts and nutrients from all sources "…on a basin-wide or watershed-wide basis in a manner that ensures attainment of water quality objectives and protection of beneficial uses."
+The SNMP was finalized in February 2015 and included the following:

 - Stormwater and Recycled Water Use/Recharge Goals and Objectives

 - Estimation of Current and Future Salt and Nutrient Loading